 Indigo Hotel, Glasgow

-The development qualified for Business Premises Renovation Allowance, which will allow investors to reclaim a significant proportion of their investment through 100% initial capital allowances on qualifying conversion and renovation costs.
+The project qualified for Business Premises Renovation Allowance, which allowed investors to reclaim a significant proportion of their investment through 100% initial capital allowances on qualifying conversion and renovation costs.

 The £11.5 million development was completed in April 2011 and has since enjoyed high occupancy rates.
 Celebrity chef Marco Pierre White has a restaurant occupying part of the ground floor of the hotel.

 In October 2018 Maven completed the £14.5 million sale of the hotel to Heeton Holdings, a Singapore-listed real estate conglomerate.
 The structure of the transaction also included the sale of the Freehold interest in the hotel to a Ground Rent Fund.